Selling a House using Online Estate Agents

-Online estate agents have exactly the same goal as High Street agents — they aim to sell residential property as profitably and as quickly as possible on the open market.
-But despite selling online being cheaper and easier than ever before, only around five percent of the homes sold in the UK are sold via online agencies.
+Online estate agents have the same goal as High Street agents — they aim to sell a residential property as profitably and as quickly as possible on the open market.
+But despite selling online is cheaper and easier than ever before, only around five per cent of the homes sold in the UK are sold via online agencies.
 Why is this?
 Well, some people prefer the personal touch, which means regular contact with their own, designated agent.
-It’s also true that most people still turn to traditional methods of selling houses because they simply don’t have the time to manage property viewings, communicate with buyers and liaise with estate agents and solicitors.
+It’s also true that most people still turn to traditional methods of selling houses because they don’t have the time to manage property viewings, communicate with buyers and liaise with estate agents and solicitors.

 Online agents perform many of the same functions performed by traditional agents.
 However, they tend to concentrate more on the marketing side of the process.
 But to compete in a highly competitive market, an increasing number of online estate agencies are offering extra services, such as price negotiations, conveyancing and the management of the property viewing process.
-Generally speaking, however, most online agents leave the bulk of the work to the homeowner once a property has been listed.
-The agents will simply pass on the details of interested parties to the owner as and when they come in.
+Generally speaking most online agents leave the bulk of the work to the homeowner once a property listed.
+The agents will pass on the details of interested parties to the owner as and when they come in.

 While the ultimate goal of selling a house on the open market applies to both types of agent, there are some key differences that you need to be aware of if you’re going to make the best possible selling decisions.

-If you’re waiting for the proceeds of your house sale in order to pay your estate agent, it’s probably best to opt for the traditional property selling route.
-This is because most online agencies will insist on a flat fee being paid upfront.
+If you’re waiting for proceeds of a house sale to pay an estate agent, it’s probably best to opt for the traditional property selling route because most online agencies will insist on a flat fee paid upfront.
 High Street agents will usually charge a fee based on the final selling price, which is payable on completion.
-The downside to this arrangement is that you can’t really be sure how much the agent’s fees will be until a sale price has been agreed.
+The downside to this arrangement is that you can’t be sure how much the agent’s fees will be until a sale price agreed.

 The house viewing process

 Although estate agencies operating solely online tend to charge much lower fees, they also tend to offer far fewer services.
-If you opt for this route, you’re likely to be left to manage the property viewing process yourself.
-This could be almost impossible if you work long hours or have other commitments.
+If you opt for this route, you’re likely to be left to manage the property viewing process yourself, impossible if you work long hours or have other commitments.

 Selling with a traditional agent will take the burden of property viewings off your shoulders.
 Your agent will schedule viewings based on your circumstances, and keep you abreast of developments throughout the process.
-Of course, there are certain Internet-based companies that will offer these services.
+Of course, certain Internet-based companies offer these services.
 However, they’re often part of a premium package or an optional extra.

 In most cases, an online agent’s face-to-face involvement in the house selling process ends after the initial home visit.
 After this point, the agency is likely to restrict further communications to emails and telephone calls.
 If you want the comfort of knowing that someone you know is always available to answer your questions, it might be best to enlist the services of a High Street agent.